-The Nest thermostat is one of the best-selling smart thermostats on the market today.
+The Nest thermostat is one of the top-selling smart thermostats you can get.
 And for good reason.
-It figures out your temperature preferences and develops an energy-efficient schedule to match.
-And using geofencing with your phone, the Nest Learning Thermostat and Nest E are aware of when you’re at your residence or out and about and can raise and lower settings to help you save even more.
+It learns your temperature preferences and develops an energy-efficient schedule to match.
+And through geofencing with your phone, the Nest Learning Thermostat and Nest E know when you’re at your residence or away and can adjust temperatures to help you save even more.

-The Nest works with a vast range of 24-volt heating and cooling systems, but it’s always a good idea to use the Nest thermostat compatibility checker before getting one.
-Don’t forget to contact your energy company for valuable rebates, since you could be able to get a Nest for free or close to it.
+The Nest can be used with a wide range of 24-volt heating and cooling systems, but it’s always a good idea to visit the Nest thermostat compatibility checker before installing one.
+Don’t forget to contact your energy supplier for valuable rebates, since you may be able to get a Nest for free or close to it.

-Once you’ve checked it’s compatible, you can either wire it without help or hire a HVAC pro like Appalachian Heating.
-If you’re putting it in without help, you’ll spot a terminal for the C-wire, or common wire.
-This wire is only used for powering your thermostat.
+Once you’ve checked it’s compatible, you can either wire it on your own or call a HVAC pro like Appalachian Heating.
+If you’re putting it in yourself, you’ll notice a terminal for the C-wire, or common wire.
+This wire is just used for powering your thermostat.
 If your residence or HVAC system is older, you might not have one of these wires.
-In the majority of cases, Nest says this isn’t a setback because the thermostat can pull adequate power from other heating and cooling wires.
+In the majority of cases, Nest says this isn’t a setback as the thermostat can pull adequate power from other heating and cooling wires.

 In some cases, your heating and cooling system may require that C-wire.
 And here’s why.

 Why Your Nest Keeps Losing Power and Other Issues